Unitarian Universalist Church of the Restoration

 Have You Seen our Google Calendar?

 We're working on making this ultra-functional.
 Soon, group leaders can add their classes, meetings, and notes to this calendar for easy access.
 Office hours, RE times, and maybe even worship topics will be listed as far in advance as we can make them.
-For now, you can find it on our homepage: (Click on Calendar on the left side of the page!)
+For now, you can find it on our homepage: (Click on the Monthly Meeting Calendar at the bottom of the page!)

 Or go to it directly below (bookmark with Ctrl+D or CMD+D):